marcizhu/PyStats/README.md

 # PyStats

-Pystats is a Python 3 library of statistical analysis and distribution functions with simple **R**-like syntax, scalar/list input/output with OpenMP parallelization.
+PyStats is a Python 3 library of statistical analysis and distribution functions with simple **R**-like syntax, scalar/list input/output with OpenMP parallelization.

 ### Contents
 - [Distributions](#distributions)